 Many enterprises have migrated several enterprise workloads to AWS Cloud infrastructure in order to benefit from the scale, flexibility and ease of maintenance.
 While moving these workloads to the Cloud, these enterprises largely prefer the private cloud offerings of AWS. e.g., using VPC network isolation, Site-to-Site VPN and dedicated compute instances.
 For these enterprises, ideally any new workload should be capable of being run inside their AWS VPC.
 In particular, if an enterprise already has dedicated AWS compute instances or hosts, they could realize all of the above 4 advantages of Edge Deployment by deploying into their dedicated AWS infrastructure.

-Voicegain Platform Deployed into AWS
+Voicegain Platform now deployable on AWS VPC

 Recently, anticipating interest of some of our customers we have performed extensive tests of complete deployment of our platform into AWS.
 Because Voicegain platform is Kubernetes based, there are essentially only two differences from deployment onto local on-premise hardware – these are: